KYFQ

-KYFQ (91.7 FM) is a non-commercial radio station licensed to Tacoma, Washington, and serving the Seattle-Tacoma radio market.
-The station is owned by Bible Broadcasting Network, Inc. It airs a Conservative Christian talk and teaching radio format.
+KYFQ (91.7 MHz) is a non-commercial FM radio station licensed to Tacoma, Washington, and serving the Seattle-Tacoma radio market.
+The station is owned by Bible Broadcasting Network, Inc. It airs a Christian talk and teaching radio format.

 National religious leaders heard on KYFQ include Chuck Swindoll, Adrian Rogers and Joni Eareckson Tada.
 Some news and programming is provided by the Salem Radio Network (SRN).

 History

 Tacoma School District

 In 1949, the station first signed on as KTOY.
 It was owned by the Tacoma School District and had its studios at its vocational school, which became Bates Technical College in 1991.
 During the day it was operated by Bates broadcasting students studying under former KJR DJ Lee Perkins.
 It was powered at 3,500 watts, enough to cover Tacoma and adjacent communities but not the larger Seattle radio market.

 From 1978 to 1984, KTOY aired educational programs during the day, with Top 40 hits in the afternoon and evening.
 Starting at midnight on Friday and lasting until 6:00 p.m.
 Sunday, KTOY broadcast hip hop music and urban contemporary under the slogan "Giving You The Music of Tomorrow, Today."
 During 1983-1984, the late night hip-hop program's slogan was "R&B's best in the Pacific Northwest."
 By 1985, the urban format was no longer the entire weekend.

 In the 1980s, the power was increased to 7,900 watts.
 The station changed its call sign to KTPS-FM for Tacoma Park Schools, in 1986.
 Then in 1992, the call letters were switched to KBTC for Bates Technical College.
 The station only played hip-hop and urban music on Sunday for two hours in the form of a top 20 countdown.